-Each independent director is required to complete a Director's independence form to confirm his independence annually to confirm his independence based on the guidelines as set out in the Code.
-For FY2022, the NC carried out a review on the independence of each independent director based on the foregoing considerations, the respective Director's independence form and their actual performance on the Board and Board Committees.
+Each independent director is required to complete a Director's independence form to confirm his independence annually based on the guidelines as set out in the Code.
+For FY2023, the NC carried out a review on the independence of each independent director based on the foregoing considerations, the respective Director's independence form and their actual performance on the Board and Board Committees.
 Having carried out their review, the NC is satisfied that the three Directors, who are non-executive, are independent.